 Why a Bitcoin 6102 Won't Happen

 Executive Order 6102 back in 1933 required Americans to turn in their gold coins.
-There are several misconceptions about the details of the program that make people unreasonably worried about a similar government action today in regards to bitcoin.
+There are several misconceptions about the details of this program that cause unnecessary concern about the potential for a similar government action regarding bitcoin today.

 Learn the Facts About Gold Confiscation | U.S. Gold Bureau